aave-dao/aave-helpers/src/swaps/README.md

-# Aave <> CoW Swap: AaveCOWSwaps
+# Aave <> CoW Swap: AaveSwapper

-The AaveCOWSwaps is a smart contract tool deveoped in order to more easily allow the Aave DAO to swap its tokens.
+The AaveSwapper is a smart contract tool deveoped in order to more easily allow the Aave DAO to swap its tokens.
 Up until now, the DAO relied on custom one-use contracts in order to accomplish the swap of one token for another.
 Some examples include the BAL <> AAVE swap from 2022, the acquisition of CRV or the acquisition of B-80BAL-20WETH.
 All the instances listed above required significant time to develop, test, and review, all while reinventing the wheel every time for something that should be easy to reuse.

-AaveCOWSwaps facilitates swaps of tokens by the DAO without the constant need to review the contracts that do so.
+AaveSwapper facilitates swaps of tokens by the DAO without the constant need to review the contracts that do so.

 ## How It Works

-AaveCOWSwaps relies on [Milkman](https://github.com/charlesndalton/milkman), a smart contract that builds on top of [COW Swap](https://swap.cow.fi/#/faq/protocol), under the hood in order to find the best possible swap execution for the DAO while protecting funds from MEV exploits and bad slippage.
+AaveSwapper relies on [Milkman](https://github.com/charlesndalton/milkman), a smart contract that builds on top of [COW Swap](https://swap.cow.fi/#/faq/protocol), under the hood in order to find the best possible swap execution for the DAO while protecting funds from MEV exploits and bad slippage.

-AaveCOWSwaps is a permissioned smart contract, and it has two potential privileged users: the owner and the guardian.
+AaveSwapper is a permissioned smart contract, and it has two potential privileged users: the owner and the guardian.
 The owner will be the DAO (however, ownership can be transferred) and the guardian is an address to be chosen by the DAO to more easily cancel swaps without relying on governance.
-AaveCOWSwaps can hold funds and swap for other tokens and keep them in case the DAO chooses so.
-AaveCOWSwaps can only withdraw tokens to the Collector contract.
+AaveSwapper can hold funds and swap for other tokens and keep them in case the DAO chooses so.
+AaveSwapper can only withdraw tokens to the Collector contract.

 ### Methods

 ```
 function swap(
+    address milkman,
+    address priceChecker,
     address fromToken,
     address toToken,
     address fromOracle,